KenjaminButton/aws-flirt-deck/BluePrint.md

 1. Clicks "Sign in with Google"
 2. Approves Google permissions
 3. Redirected to app (profile auto-created)
-4. Sees 4 category buttons: Light, Deep, Flirty, Creative
+4. Sees 4 category buttons: Life, Random, Deep, Experiences
-5. Clicks "Flirty" → Gets random flirty question
+5. Clicks "Deep" → Gets random Deep question
 6. "Use this question" → Prompted to create connection
 7. Names connection: "Sarah from Hinge"
 8. Logs: What Sarah said, What I said